-What to Expect with Insulin Pump Therapy
+What to Expect with an Insulin Pump

 When transitioning to an insulin pump, it is important to familiarize yourself with any changes by paying close attention to your levels and adjustments.